benjaminnNgo/ScalingTGNs/README.md

 - Libraries listed in `installed_packages.txt`

 # Results reproduce
-To train a single or foundation model, download datasets from here [here](https://zenodo.org/doi/10.5281/zenodo.11455827).
+To train a single or foundation model, download datasets from [here](https://zenodo.org/doi/10.5281/zenodo.11455827).
 - All label files need to be placed in the directory `data/input/raw/labels/ `
 - All edge list files need to be placed in the directory `data/input/raw/edgelists/ `
 - All raw `.csv` files need to be placed in the directory `data/input/tokens/raw/ ` if you want to re-generate edge lists and labels.